- AI and Machine Learning

 Dan: Let’s hit an area that is normally not considered…

-Based on the level of movement, does the demand deviation (here’s a handy video on forecasting the demand deviation metric) need to be adjusted to have a better starting point?
+Based on the level of movement, does the demand deviation (here’s a handy video on the demand deviation metric) need to be adjusted to have a better starting point?
 It will drive down your safety stock, so take the time to get it close.
 Use your analytics.
 What is the typical/average demand deviation for that forecast range?

 Just a reminder that you want to work hard to find any knowledge that your suppliers have for help in the starting Forecast and Season.
 They see their products everywhere.